Understanding crypto stamps

 The transaction fees for a transfer from a paper wallet to a digital wallet depend on whether the account already has MATIC or an NFT of the same type.
 MATIC is the currency with which payments are made on the Polygon blockchain.

 There are also fees for each additional transaction in the digital wallet.
 Please note that MATIC must be available in your wallet for these transaction fees.
 You can obtain MATIC from the relevant crypto brokers on the market.
 Information about this is available from the relevant providers.
 Please note that transaction fees may be incurred when exchanging or obtaining MATIC.
-Alternatively, you can also exchange and trade your Swiss Crypto Stamps physically in the conventional way.
+Alternatively, you can also exchange and trade Swiss Crypto Stamps physically in the conventional way.

 You can obtain MATIC from the relevant crypto brokers on the market*.
 Information about this is available from the relevant providers.
 Please note that transaction fees may be incurred when exchanging or obtaining MATIC.